LeonLow97-Sandbox/postgresql-bootcamp/stephen_grider/002_PostgreSQL/008-query-tuning.md

 ## `EXPLAIN` and `EXPLAIN ANALYZE`

 - `EXPLAIN`: build a query plan and display info about it.
-- `EXPLAIN ANALYZE`: build a query plan, run it and info about it.
+- `EXPLAIN ANALYZE`: build a query plan, run it and display info about it.
 - These are for benchmarking + evaluating queries, not for use in real data fetching.
 Just for performance evaluation.

 <img src="../pics/explain_analyze.png" />